Staff and Board

 Sarah Piper Pollock (she/her)

-Director of Sourced Press (sarahp@springhouse.org)
+Media Director (sarahp@springhouse.org)

 Ian Stabler (he/him)

 Ian Stabler is an artist, woodworker, and natural builder from Denver, Colorado.
-In 2013, Ian graduated from Colorado College with a degree in Studio Art.
+In 2013, he graduated from Colorado College with a degree in Studio Art.
 He completed his Permaculture Design Certificate from Quail Springs later that year and spent the next two years as a natural building apprentice at Aprovecho Sustainability Institute in Cottage Grove, OR.

 Meet our Board of Trustees